 When calculating the wire size you need, don’t forget to determine the voltage drop and wire capacity.
 Voltage drop occurs across the length the electrical current has to travel.
 On a 240-volt circuit, the voltage drop should not exceed 3% or about 233 volts.

 In other words, the wire is slightly larger than the electrical current rating.
-For a 35-amp breaker, the running amps should be around a maximum of 28 amps.
+For a 35-amp breaker, the running amps should be around 28 amps.

 As circuit breakers age and wear out, the breaker tripping threshold erodes back toward 100% of the breaker amp load and maybe less.
 Replacing the breaker can be done relatively quickly.